Home

 Hot Water Heater Repair Guide

 Need hot water heater repair help?
-This hot water repair guide will walk you through the steps in repairing your hot water heater.
+This hot water repair guide will walk you through the steps in repairing your water heater.
 These are the steps I would take as a professional appliance repairman.
 So read each section carefully and your heater will be repaired in no time.

 HOT WATER HEATER NO HEAT

-First, disconnect power from water heater then remove the two covers on the side of the water heater.
-Once they are off, you should see two heaters and two thermostats.
 On the thermostat there will be a reset button - press it.
 Now reconnect power and wait about 30 min. to an hour and see if you have hot water.
 If you have hot water, disconnect power and remove the wires from the heaters; using your ohmmeter check to see if there is continuity between the wire terminal and ground.
 If so, this will cause the heater to heat all the time, tripping the reset button the heater needs to be replaced.

 If its not grounded out both thermostats need replacing.
 If you don’t have hot water after pressing the reset button and waiting 30 minutes to an hour, disconnect power and check heaters.
 Remove the wires; take your ohmmeter and check to see if you have continuity between two screws on the heater (you must do this on both heaters).
 If you do not have continuity between the two screws, the heater is bad and needs to be replaced.
 Do not take the old heater out until you have new heater!!